 SI.
 No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure 1 Lack of sufficient planning to ensure long term sustainability of the ASU campus and its facilities and protection of assets Design has included provisions for ensuring effective maintenance of ASU campus infrastructure, so as to ensure the long-term sustainability.
 The long-term sustainability has been ensured by taking into consideration appropriate Bureau of Indian Standards Codes (BIS) in the design of ASU infrastructure considering seismic Zone V coefficient.
 Appropriate wind load factor (corresponding to 39 m/s wind speed, maximum possible load) has been considered in the building design (maximum wind.
 The preliminary design has been completed after topographic survey of ASU site.
-Three rainwater harvesting structures with a combined capacity of 800 m3 will be provided.
+Three rainwater harvesting structures with a combined capacity of 800 m will be provided.
 The capacity of rainwater harvesting structures has been finalized based on computation of Verification of site-specific design parameters Contractor CSQA firm, PMU, and PMC Review after completion of detailed design Contractor

 SI.
 No. Environmental Issues Mitigation Measures Parameters (Indicators for Compliance) Responsible for Implementation Responsible for Supervision Frequency for Monitoring Sources of Fund for Implementing Mitigation Measure runoff with rainfall data and runoff coefficient.
 The plinth level has been kept about 20 cm above highest flood level to ensure long term sustainability.
+To address the water logging issue at site an effective drainage system is being designed based on hydrological study and historical flood data of Brahmaputra River.
+The foundation shall be provided to take care of liquefaction phenomenon at site.
 2 Environmental monitoring to establish baseline monitoring Environmental monitoring in respect of ambient air quality, water quality (Ground and surface) and noise levels immediately after mobilization to establish baseline at ASU site.
 Locations for sample collections may be finalized in consultations with PMU and PMC environmental specialist.
-Sample collection, finalization of locations for monitoring Contractor PMU and PMC environmental specialist Once before start of construction activities Contractor 3 Layout of components to avoid impacts on the aesthetics of the project site and surroundings The ASU campus buildings will not have any adverse impacts on aesthetics of project site and surroundings and exteriors of campus buildings will be similar to the exteriors of buildings in the project region as well as matching with institutional looks.
-There will be positive impacts as green areas to be developed in campus will enhance look of the area.
-Campus buildings exteriors Contractor CSQA firm, PMU, and PMC Review of exterior color of buildings after completion of brickwork and plaster Contractor
+Sample collection, finalization of locations for monitoring Contractor PMU and PMC environmental specialist Once before start of construction activities Contractor 3 Layout of components to avoid impacts on the aesthetics of the The ASU campus buildings will not have any adverse impacts on aesthetics of project site and surroundings Campus buildings exteriors Contractor CSQA firm, PMU, and PMC Review of exterior color of buildings after completion of Contractor